 The goal of being prepared for self-defense is to incorporate tools and protective steps into your daily schedule without creating a state of perpetual panic.
 That being said, it’s worth the investment to always be prepared.

-Save your guns for your hunting tips and your Hattori Hanzo sword for the living room display, because your arsenal of self-defense tools should be easy to carry and non-lethal.
+Save your guns for your hunting trips and your Hattori Hanzo sword for the living room display, because your arsenal of self-defense tools should be easy to carry and non-lethal.
 The best self-defense weapons listed below are discreet, cost under $35, and are proven to work.

 As with any weapon, take time to learn how to use it.
 YouTube has tutorials for everything these days.
 If you want to really get into Patrick-Swayze-in-Road-House shape, take a local self-defense class and show no fear; non-verbal cues of confidence go a long way.

 Sabre 3-in-1 Pepper Spray with Key Ring

 With a formula that includes CS tear gas plus UV-marking dye to aid in suspect identification, Sabre’s 3-in-1 Pepper Spray packs maximum strength in a small bottle and is used by law enforcement across the U.S. The 10-foot range is good for 25 bursts, which is about five times more than other brands, according to Sabre.
 The keyring makes it easy to carry and a locking top protects from accidental discharges.
 Sabre uses military-grade tear gas for its pepper spray but steers clear of CN tear gas, which can burn the skin and eyes.

 Guard Dog Diablo II Tactical Stung Gun Flashlight